The information on this page was reviewed and approved by

 Leukemia is cancer that forms in blood-forming tissue.
 The disease is characterized by the uncontrolled growth of blood cells, usually white blood cells in the bone marrow.
 White blood cells are a fundamental component of the body's immune response.
 Leukemia cells crowd out and replace normal blood and marrow cells.

-The exact cause of leukemia isn't known, but researchers believe the disease develops due to mutations in the DNA of certain blood cells, caused by either genetic or environmental factors.
+The exact cause of leukemia isn’t known, but researchers believe the disease develops due to mutations in the DNA of certain blood cells, caused by other genetic or environmental factors.

-In the United States, an estimated 61,090 Americans will be diagnosed with leukemia in 2021, according to the American Cancer Society.
+In the United States, an estimated 62,770 Americans will be diagnosed with leukemia in 2024, according to the American Cancer Society.
 Leukemia is diagnosed more often in men than in women.
-Although people of any age can develop the disease, it is most common in adults over 65 years old.
+Although people of any age can develop the disease, it is common in adults over 65 years old.

 Leukemia is categorized by the type of white blood cells affected and by how quickly the disease grows.